 If you have an advanced illness and desire an improved quality of life, turn to Pulmonary Medicine Associates in Roseville and Sacramento, California.
-Its exceptional medical specialists provide superior palliative care to babies, children, teenagers, and adults.
+Its exceptional medical specialists provide superior palliative care to adults.
 To learn more about the palliative care services available at Pulmonary Medicine Associates, call the office to speak with a team member.

 Palliative care at Pulmonary Medicine Associates provides symptom relief, pain support, and holistic care for patients struggling with severe illnesses.
 The goal of palliative care is to maximize your or a family member’s quality of life, making you as comfortable as possible and increasing the chance of recovering from your condition.

 The benefits of choosing palliative care at Pulmonary Medicine Associates include:

 Anyone with a severe or life-threatening illness may benefit from palliative care.

 Palliative care is beneficial for patients struggling with one or more of the following: